 In New Zealand, first home buyers typically need a deposit of at least 20% of the property’s purchase price, however there are low deposit options available to buy with a small deposit.
 Our team can help you understand your options, and encourage you to seek advice from a mortgage adviser who can help you find the best options for you, depending on your personal circumstances.

-It depends on location and property type, but a yield of 4-6% is generally considered good.
-New builds may attract premium tenants and lower maintenance costs.
+It depends on location and property type, but if you're looking for steady income (cashflow) - a yield of 4-6% is generally considered good.

 Often, yes.
 New builds attract quality tenants, require less maintenance, and meet Healthy Homes standards without costly upgrades.